deepuzz11/automotive-ai-rag-assistant/README.md

 The system is built on a modular four-tier architecture designed for high performance, technical accuracy, and safety-critical grounding.

 #### 1. User Interface Layer
-- **Modern Web UI**: A premium industrial-themed frontend designed with Ford's aesthetic in mind.
-It provides separate interfaces for Chat, Semantic Search, and Vehicle Recommendations.
+- **Modern Web UI**: A frontend designed to provides separate interfaces for Chat, Semantic Search, and Vehicle Recommendations.
 - **API Client**: Handles asynchronous event-driven communication with the backend to ensure a responsive, non-blocking user experience.

 #### 2. Application Layer (FastAPI Gateway)